Tomb of Fu Hao: Discovery and contents

 The floor level housed the royal corpse and most of the utensils and implements buried with her.
 Rare jade artifacts, such as those of the Liangzhu culture, were probably collected by Fu Hao as antiques.
 While some of the bronze artifacts were probably used by the lady and her household, others inscribed with her posthumous name of Mu Xin were undoubtedly cast as grave goods.
-The artifacts unearthed within the grave consisted of:
+The artifacts in the grave consisted of: